English (United Kingdom)French (Fr)

 -- NATURAL RESOURCE AND CLIMATE CHANGE

-change level of the daily minimal temperature (UN).
+Change level of the daily maximal temperature (UN).

 Products Values (UN) trend